ChristianKniep/QNIBIncBlog/_posts/2017-07-13-docker-metrics-plugin-opentsdb.md

 ## OpenTSDB Metrics Plugin

-I feel the vibe in Prometheus, but for some things I like the traditional push model more, as the endpoint does not know when a potential collector will scrape the endpoint.
+I feel the vibe in Prometheus, but for some things I like the <s>traditional</s> push model more, as the endpoint does not know when a potential collector will scrape the endpoint.

+**&lt;UPDATE&gt;**<br>
+I had a discussion with a colleague about the word traditional there, which got me thinking (thanks for the brain-challenge Stephan!).<br>
+There are a ton of blog post about it ([Prometheus and the Debate Over ‘Push’ Versus ‘Pull’ Monitoring](), [Pull doesn't scale - or does it?](https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/) and a nice [video from SREcon about monitoring at scale](https://www.usenix.org/conference/srecon17americas/program/presentation/wilkinson)) and I get that it is nice to monitor stuff using the pull model. <br>
+I am afraid I have to put my perspective into a distinct blog post some time.
+In short:

+- **Pull if we talk about long lived, regular, static metrics**
+- **Push in case the metric might go away quickly, you want to be explicit about the timestamp, ....**

+**&lt;/UPDATE&gt;**

-Even though for the internal metrics this is not as important, but maybe some day container metrics will also be available.
+For the internal metrics this might not be super important (long lived, regular, static metric), but maybe some day container metrics will also be available.

 Anyhow, I created an OpenTSDB plugin: [qnib/docker-plugin-metrics-opentsdb](https://github.com/qnib/docker-plugin-metrics-opentsdb)